Entries by

 • CPU: The RK3588 adopts a big.LITTLE architecture, integrating four high-performance ARM Cortex-A76 cores and four high-efficiency ARM Cortex-A55 cores.
 This combination achieves high computational performance while maintaining lower power consumption—ideal for scenarios that require a balance between performance and energy efficiency.

-• NPU: Features a built-in 6 TOPS (trillion operations per second) NPU, supporting multiple data formats such as INT4, INT8, INT16, FP16, BF16, and TF32.
+• NPU: Features a built-in 6 Tops (trillion operations per second) NPU, supporting multiple data formats such as INT4, INT8, INT16, FP16, BF16, and TF32.
 This delivers outstanding performance in AI applications like edge computing, image recognition, and speech recognition.

 2. Exceptional Multimedia and Display Capabilities